Finding Your Investment Property Part #2

 I previously wrote about finding your investment property and this is part two of this series.
-Part one talked more specifically about my trip up to bend Oregon and how I was looking for vacation rental properties.
+Part one talk more specifically about my trip up to bend Oregon and how I was looking for vacation rental properties.

 To me, vacation rental properties can be a lot more profitable and enjoyable because you also get to enjoy using the property as well as renting it out.
 There are downsides of course to buying a property you plan on renting out such as faster wear and tear, people not treating the property very well, having things broken or repaired.
 Having said that the good news is these people renting out your property are paying down your mortgage and usually at a nice nightly premium price.

-So the rental property I looked at an Oregon was a two bedroom two bath 1,800 ft house right on the 17th fairway of a nice golf course.
+sewed the rental property I looked at an Oregon was a two bedroom two bath 1,800 ft house right on the 17th fairway of a nice golf course.
 It’s a prime location for those looking to get away and it’s also set up nicely as a two-bedroom house so couples can come up together.
 So my target renter in this instance would be an older married couple usually wanting to get away with some of their good friends who are more likely to take good care of your house versus a couple of college kids looking for a place to party.

 I met with the realtor and this property is actually a unique property as its owner is selling a 50% interest instead of the entire property.
 So this would be a 50/50 partnership with the current owner which would allow both of us six months a year to either rent out or vacation ourselves if we wished.